zonkyio/embedded-database-spring-test/README.md

 ### Creating multiple databases within a single test class

 The `@AutoConfigureEmbeddedDatabase` is a repeatable annotation, so you can annotate a test class with multiple annotations to create multiple independent databases.
-Each of them may have completely different configuration parameters, including the database provider as demonstrated in the example below.
+Each of them can have completely different configuration parameters, including the database provider as demonstrated in the example below.

 Note that if multiple annotations on a single class are applied, some optimization techniques can not be used and database initialization may be slower.